valnity98/Zumo328PControl/README.md

 # Zumo328P Library

-**Zumo328P** is a library designed for reading and managing encoder counts and controlling the speed of the Zumo robot using the ATmega328P microcontroller (such as the Arduino Uno).
+**Zumo328P** is a library designed for reading and managing encoder counts and controlling the speed of the Zumo Shield for Arduino v1.2 using the ATmega328P microcontroller (such as the Arduino Uno).
 This library provides an efficient and reliable way to monitor motor rotation, enabling accurate tracking of movement and direction.

 ## Background